-This private liberal arts college, which was founded in 1875, was ranked by The Princeton Review in 2012 as being among the top 15% of U.S. colleges and universities.
+This private liberal arts college, which was founded in 1875, has 39 undergraduate majors and 13 graduate programs.
 The school offers a minor and undergraduate major in psychology, as well as a master's degree for those who wish to use their knowledge of psychology in the counseling profession.

 Minor in Psychology

-Students who wish to minor in this field will take 20 credit hours in topics related to psychology, which may include sociology, anthropology and political science.
-At least 12 of these credits will be in required courses, including an introductory psychology class, one in statistics and a research class.
-Students will also complete eight elective credits, of which six must be upper division.
+Students who wish to minor in this field will take 22 credit hours in topics related to psychology, which may include sociology, anthropology and political science.
+At least 14 of these credits will be in required courses, including an introductory psychology class, one in statistics and a research class.
+Students will also complete eight elective credits in topics like brain and behavior, cognitive psychology and personality theories.

 Bachelor of Science (BS) in Psychology

-Students who major in psychology must complete at least 45 credit hours in psychology, sociology or other related courses.
-They must also complete an internship and choose to specialize in developmental, social, clinical counseling or neurosciences.
+Students who major in psychology must complete at least 50 credit hours in psychology, sociology or other related courses.
+They must also complete an internship and choose to specialize in general psychology or cognitive science.
 Students will take eight credit hours in a foreign language and complete a senior project.

 Master of Science in Mental Health Counseling